 - Free Speech.
 Employees have the right "to freely express their opinions on all public issues" subject to reasonable agency rules and regulations.
 See D.C.
 Code § 1-615.58(1). - Right to Disclose Certain Information.
 Employees have the right to "disclose information unlawfully suppressed, information concerning illegal or unethical conduct which threatens or which is likely to threaten public health or safety, or which involves the unlawful appropriation or use of public funds, and information which would tend to impeach the testimony of employees of the District government before committees of the Council or the responses of employees to inquiries from members of the Council concerning the implementation of programs, information which would involve expenditure of public funds, and the protection of the constitutional rights of citizens and the rights of government employees under this chapter and under any other laws, rules or regulations for the protection of the rights of employees."
 See D.C.
+Code § 1-615.58(2).

+&lt;sup>109 The 2009 Whistleblower Protection Amendment Act extended the statute of limitations from one to three years and eliminated the "pre-suit notice" requirement of D.C.
+Code § 12-309.

-Code § 1-615.58(2). - Right to Communicate with D.C.
+- Right to Communicate with D.C.
 Council.
 Employees have the right to communicate with members of the D.C.
 Council.
 See D.C.
 Code § 1-615.58(3). - Right to Assemble.
 Employees have the right to assemble in public places "for the free discussion of matters of interest to themselves and the public and the right to notify, on their own time, fellow employees and the public of these meetings."
 See D.C.
-Code § 1-615.58(4).

-108 The 2009 Whistleblower Protection Amendment Act extended the statute of limitations from one to three years and eliminated the "pre-suit notice" requirement of D.C.
-Code § 12-309.

-- Right to Humane Employment.
+Code § 1-615.58(4). - Right to Humane Employment.
 Employees have the right "to humane, dignified, and reasonable conditions of employment, which allow for personal growth and self-fulfillment, and for the unhindered discharge of job responsibilities."
 See D.C.
 Code § 1-615.58(5). - Obligation to Make "Protected Disclosures."
 Employees are required to make "protected disclosures" concerning violations of law and misuse of government resources as soon as the employee becomes aware of the violation or misuse of resources.
 See D.C.
 Code § 1-615.58(7). - Right to Personnel File.
 An employee has the right to access his or her personnel file, medical file, or any other file or document concerning his or her status of performance within the agency.
 See D.C.
 Code § 1-615.58 (6).